 Children with learning difficulties are more likely to experience sensory overload than adults.
 It can be challenging to recognise, treat, and manage these symptoms in children.
 It’s important to note that sensory overload does not necessarily mean a child has an associated condition, but it could be a sign of an underlying sensory processing disorder.

-Children with sensory overload may react intensely to certain sensory input.
+Children with sensory overload may react intensely to certain sensory inputs.
 For example, they may cover their ears, cry uncontrollably when their face gets wet or become agitated in noisy or crowded environments.
 These reactions can be confusing and distressing for parents but it’s essential to understand that these behaviours are not intentional.

 If a child’s reactions to sensory input are severe or interfere with daily life, it may be worth exploring whether they have an underlying sensory processing disorder.
 This is a condition where the brain has difficulty processing sensory information, leading to hypersensitivity, hyposensitivity, or both.